 Assertio Holdings, Inc. Updates First Quarter 2023 Financial Results Call Time to Tuesday, May 9, 2023 at 11:30 am Eastern Time

-/EIN News/ -- LAKE FOREST, Ill., May 05, 2023 (GLOBE NEWSWIRE) -- Assertio Holdings, Inc. (“Assertio” or the “Company”) (Nasdaq: ASRT), a specialty pharmaceutical company offering differentiated products to patients, today announced that it will release first quarter 2023 financial results on Tuesday, May 9, 2023, before the market open.
-Following the release of its financial results, Assertio’s management will host a live webcast of the earnings conference call at 11:30 a.m.
+LAKE FOREST, Ill., May 05, 2023 (GLOBE NEWSWIRE) -- Assertio Holdings, Inc. ("Assertio" or the "Company") ASRT, a specialty pharmaceutical company offering differentiated products to patients, today announced that it will release first quarter 2023 financial results on Tuesday, May 9, 2023, before the market open.
+Following the release of its financial results, Assertio's management will host a live webcast of the earnings conference call at 11:30 a.m.
 Eastern Time.
 The schedule change is in order to ensure compliance with SEC disclosure requirements in light of the pending transaction with Spectrum Pharmaceuticals, Inc.

 To access the live webcast, conference call information, and other materials, please visit Assertio's investor relations website at http://investor.assertiotx.com/overview/default.aspx.
 Please connect at least 10 minutes prior to the live webcast to ensure adequate time for any software download that may be needed to access the webcast.
 For those wishing to join by telephone only, please dial +1-929-201-5912.